Outek/WindowsServerBootISO/README.md

 # Windows
-Build a specialized Windows Server Boot ISO with a modified autounattended.xml on the fly in 60 seconds.
+Build a specialized Windows Server Boot ISO with a modified autounattended.xml on the fly in 60(at the moment it's 200secs) seconds.

 # Windows Unattended Installation Windows Server 2016